 Burns range in severity, depending on the amount of area they cover on the body and how deeply they penetrate through the skin and tissues beneath.
-They also result from various causes--heat, friction and chemical.
-Since so many types of burns exist, a wide variety of burn dressings are available in modern medicine, all of which are designed to protect damaged tissue, help a burn wound heal properly and reduce the risk of infection.
+They also result from various causes -- heat, friction and chemical.
+Since so many types of burns exist, a wide variety of burn dressings are available in modern medicine, all of which are designed to protect damaged tissue, help a burn wound heal properly and reduce your risk of infection.

 Gauze and Fabric Dressing

 Dressings made of gauze and fabric are essential to protect nearly every degree of burn wound.
-Gauze dressings, such as Conform and Kerlex, are designed to wrap around an inner layer of moist dressing to keep it in place over the wound and allow mobility, according to the University of Vermont College of Medicine.
+Gauze dressings are designed to wrap around an inner layer of moist dressing to keep it in place over the wound while still allowing you to move.
 Ace bandage is another type of elastic, fabric wrap that can help reduce swelling in the affected area.

 Adherent Dressing